chandlerjones/chandlerjones.github.io/about.markdown

 Between 2020 and 2022 I worked as a Machine Learning Scientist for butlr.io.
 There I developed computer vision algorithms for low-resolution thermal images.
 I implemented a vision transformer (ViT) neural network for object detection and a ViT-based GAN for the generation of customizable and realistic data points.

-In my spare time I enjoy making music, hiking, and watching college football (Go Bears!).
+In my spare time I enjoy making music, hiking, photography, and watching college football (Go Bears!).